dojo/docs/dojo/store.rst

 getMetadata(object)                               Returns any metadata about the object.
                                                   This may include attribution, cache directives, history, or version information. (addresses #3126, #3127)
 ================================================  ======================================================================

-* How is about a dojo.store.clear() method?

-  Will clear all the (cached) objects of the store.

 Properties
 ----------